FRANCIS MCGARRY

 Then the conversation shifted towards Francis’s connection with iIrish, a publication that has become an integral part of his life for the past decade.
 He and John O’Brien have a tradition of going out to lunch together regularly for more than a decade, forging a bond over their shared love for Irish culture and history, being Hibernians, and all the benefits of having a pint together with friends.

-He further talked about his column for iIrish, titled “Cleveland Irish,” and what inspires him to focus his writing on this particular theme.
-This echoed his deep sense of duty towards preserving the historical narrative of the Irish in Cleveland.
+He further talked about his column for iIrish, titled “Cleveland Irish,” and what inspired him to focus his writing on this particular theme.
+This echoed his deep sense of duty toward preserving the historical narrative of the Irish in Cleveland.

 Francis believes that there is a vast trove of untold stories and unexplored aspects of Irish influence in the city, spanning from its earliest settlers to the most recent arrivals.
 His dedication to shedding light on this history is evident in his words and his columns.